-Mastering Photography, Jr. 2110
+- 2110 Mastering Photography, Jr.

-2111 Mastering Photography, Int.
+- Mastering Photography, Int.
+2111

-2112 Mastering Photography, Sr.
+- 2112 Mastering Photography, Sr.

-A. Completed e-Record.
+- A. Completed e-Record.
 Include the following in your story: what camera you used this year (brand name, etc.), how do you store your pictures.
 Also include photos of you working on your project in the e-Record photo page.

-B. Completed Photo Journal/Binder.
+- B. Completed Photo Journal/Binder.
 All photos must be labeled as follows:

-1. Camera used
+- 1. Camera used

-2. Activity #
+- 2. Activity #

-3. Photo# (left to right and top to bottom)
+- 3. Photo# (left to right and top to bottom)

-Subject
+- 4. Subject

-5. Daté Photo Taken
+- Date Photo Taken

-C. Favorite Photo - page 7 Mastering Photography Book
+- C. Favorite Photo page 7 Mastering Photography Book

-D. Posterboard Photo Joiner (Activity 13) - This will be your exhibit item with your e-record, favorite matted photo and photo journal/binder which includes the photos from the following activities.
+- D. Posterboard Photo Joiner (Activity 13) This will be your exhibit item with your e-record, favorite matted photo and photo journal/binder which includes the photos from the following

-E. You will include the following photos (total of 30 photos) in your photo journal/binder.
+- D. You will include the following photos (total of 29 photos) in your photo journal/binder.
 Photos may be mounted on cardstock with reference to activity.

+- 1. Activity 1 2 photos:

-a.
+- a.
 1 photo using 1/250 f8 of a bright scene

-1 photo using 1/250 f8 of a dark scene
+- 1 photo using 1/250 f8 of a dark scene

+- Activity 2 2 photos:

-a.
+- a.
 1 photo using small f-stop

-1 photo using large f-stop
+- 1 photo using big f-stop

-a.
-2-night photos using correct aperture
+- Activity 3 2 photos:

 - a.
+2 night photos using correct aperture

+- Activity 4 1 photos:

-1 photos with the subject backlit with the main subject in the foreground
+- 1 photos with the subject backlit with the main subject in the foreground

 - Activity 5 3 photos:

-- a.
-Silhouette in nature
+- Silhouette in nature

-- b.
-Silhouette taken indoors
+- Silhouette taken indoors h

-- c.
-A silhouette of your choice
+- A silhouette of your choice

 - Activity 6 1 photo:

-- a.
-1 photo using either geometric shapes or interesting framing
+- 1 photo using either geometric shapes or a. interesting framing

 - Activity 7 2 photos:

 - a.
 1 photo that represents harmony

-- b.
-1 photo that represents discord
+- 1 photo that represents discord

 - Activity 8 4 photos:

+- 4 still life photos that demonstrate similar themes, similar colors and different lighting

+- Activity 9 4 photos:

 - a.
-4 still life photos that demonstrate similar themes, similar colors and different lighting

-- 9. Activity 9 4 photos:

-- a.
-4 portrait photos with different poses
+4 photos with different poses

 - 10. Activity 10 4 photos of different subjects using macrophotography:

 - a.
 1 photo representing symmetry/asymmetry

 - b.
 1 photo representing pattern/texture

-- c.
-1 photo representing shape/form
+- 1 photo representing shape/form C.

-- d.
-1 photo representing visual rhythms
+- 1 photo representing visual rhythms d.

-- Activity 11 2 photos:
+- 11. Activity 11 2 photos:

 - a.
-2 action photos

-- 12. Activity 12 2 photo:
+2 action photos12.
+Activity 12 2 photo:

 - a.
 2 photos showing either astrophotography, underwater or Infrared techniques

-- 13. Activity 13: 1 photo of joiner
+- 13. Activity 13:

-- Make a posterboard joiner using a minimum of 40 photos
+- a.
+Make a posterboard joiner

 - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).